maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuild_pcbs.md

 ### 4. Open the "Basic Configuration" tab and enter your WIFI and MQTT credentials, then click save.

-Note: The wifi password has to be ASCII chars between ASCII 32-126.
+> Note: The wifi password has to be ASCII chars between ASCII 32-126.

+> Tip: To disable the wifi AP just uncheck the "Enable wifi AP" checkbox and save

 ![basic config](Images/webui_basic_config.png)